Turning Point Brands (TPB)

 Capital Expenditures

-- Over the five years leading up to 2024, capital expenditures ranged annually between $4.7 million and $7.7 million.
+- Over the past five years (as of 2024), Turning Point Brands' capital expenditures have ranged between $4.7 million and $7.7 million annually.

-- Budgeted capital expenditures for 2025 are $4 million to $5 million, with an additional $3 million to $5 million allocated for Modern Oral Premarket Tobacco Applications (PMTAs).
+- Budgeted capital expenditures for 2026 are projected to be $4 million to $5 million, excluding projects for the Modern Oral business, with an additional $3 million to $5 million allocated for Modern Oral Premarket Tobacco Applications (PMTAs).

 Latest Trefis Analyses